7 Highest Dividend Stocks That Are Actually a Buy

 Incorporated in the Netherlands, and with operational headquarters based in London and Houston, Texas, LyondellBasell Industries N.V. is one of the largest plastics, chemicals and refining companies in the world.
 The company develops products and solutions in four key areas — Chemicals, Polymers, Fuels and Technologies.
 LyondellBasell is a leading producer of basic chemicals and plastic resins used in production of fuels, automotive fluids, furniture, coatings, adhesives and cleaners, automobile parts, packaging, piping and textiles.

-The current $1.05 quarterly payout is 5% higher than the company’s $1.00 distribution from the same period last year.
-This new quarterly payout corresponds to a $4.20 annual payout and a 4.24% forward dividend yield, which is 11% higher than the company’s own 3.8% yield average over the last five year.
-Since 2013, the company has doubled its total annual dividend, which converts to a 13.2% average annual growth rate.
+The current $1.05 quarterly payout is 5% higher than the company’s previous $1.00 distribution.
+This new quarterly payout corresponds to a $4.20 annual payout and a 4.9% forward dividend yield, which is higher than the company’s own 3.8% yield average over the last five years.
+Since 2011, the company has doubled its total annual dividend, which converts to a 22.5% average annual growth rate.

 The company accompanied its increasing dividend payouts with varying levels of asset appreciation.
-Over the trailing 12-month period, share price growth and rising dividend payouts delivered a total return of 8.3%.
-Over the last three years, the company’s shareholders enjoyed a total return of nearly 40%
+Over the trailing 12-month period, share price growth and rising dividend payouts delivered a total return of 13.1%.
+Over the last five years, the company’s shareholders enjoyed a total return of nearly 40%

 7 Highest Dividend Stocks That Are Actually a Buy: #1